 where β0.j(i) represents an intercept allowed to vary randomly among ecosystems.
 The terms in the full model (Eqn 5) are: the between-ecosystem effect of temperature (β2), estimated as the slope of ln(Yij) on the mean temperature over all weeks for ecosystem j, expressed as inverse temperature 1kTj; the within-ecosystem (β1) effect of temperature variation over time estimated as the slope of ln(Yij) vs centered weekly temperature 1kTij-1kTj; interaction (β3) between within-ecosystem temporal variation in temperature and the experimental temperature treatment; trophic species interactions (β4), and interactions between species interactions and overall mean (β5) and weekly temperature (β6).

 To test our hypothesis that species interactions modify temperature dependence (Ea, Eqn 1) of response variables (Y), we compared models with and without trophic level terms (β4) and interactions between TL and temperature (β5, β6).
 We also tested models without temperature terms for within-system variation (β4).
 In total, the model set included 9 models (Table S1.1).
 Response variables were ln-transformed prior to analyses to achieve normal distributions and to linearize temperature effects for analysis and to fit Ea values from Eqn 1.
-When modelling, we centered temperature treatment (1/kTj) on the grand mean of all temperatures observations T (not shown in Eqn 5) to reduce correlations between slope and intercept terms [63].ln
+When modelling, we centered temperature treatment (1/kTj) on the grand mean of all temperatures observations T (not shown in Eqn 5) to reduce correlations between slope and intercept terms [63].

+To test the effect of temperature on trophic cascade strength, we used the following statistical model:

+lnTCij= β0.j(i)+ β1*1kTij-1kTj+β2*w+β3*1kTij-1kTj*w+uj+eij Eqn 6,

+In which the effect of temperature on trophic cascade strength in each temperature treatment j was modeled for each week w and for the temperature of the tanks, with random effects uj were assigned for each power treatment (j).

 We ranked models using Akaike’s Information Criterion weights (using the MuMin package in R), adjusted for small sample sizes (AICC).
-When two or models were considered comparable or equivalent (δAIC < 2) we reported all models meeting this criterion and report averaged coefficients.
+When two or more models were considered comparable or equivalent (δAICC < 2) we reported all models meeting this criterion and report averaged coefficients.
 We estimated Ea and intercepts for among-ecosystem responses to temperatures by first rearranging Eqn 5 to group coefficients by temperature term (Eqn 5a).

 Eqn 5A